MileHacker Logo

 Keep all your important documents organized and accessible.
 Always have both physical and digital copies.

-• Passport & Visa: Valid for at least six months with two blank pages; valid Chinese visa is necessary for most.
+• Passport & Visa: Must have six months validity with two blank pages; valid Chinese visa is required for most.

 • Travel Insurance: Policy number and emergency contact details for your travel insurance.